Our Policies

 What will be done with my complaint?

-- Any complaint which involves a potential fraud, safeguarding or whistleblowing issue will be progressed in line with our internal policies which govern these areas.
+Any complaint which involves potential fraud, data protection, health and safety, safeguarding or whistleblowing issue will be progressed in line with our internal policies which govern these areas.
+We will tell you when we acknowledge your complaint if this will affect the timescales referred to above.

 What can I do if I’m not happy with the response I get?